zachpepsin/RailMe/README.md

 #### 2.2.4 (Pre-release)
 * Fixed bug that prevented users on Android 8.0+ from seeing live train status information
+* Closed DBs in areas where they weren't being closed before.
+Potential fix for "SQLiteDiskIOException" errors reported in console

 #### 2.2.3 (Production) (1 December 2018)
 * Added adaptive icon support